 What causes acne scarring?

-Skin pores become filled with excess oil, dead skin cells and bacteria.
-The pore then swells and causes break in the follicle wall.
+Skin pores become filled with excess oil, dead skin cells, and bacteria.
+The pore then swells and causes a break in the follicle wall.
 These types of lesions are usually self-limiting and heal well.
 Unfortunately, infected material can sometimes spill into surrounding tissue causing a cystic lesion.
-These types of lesions occur in the deeper tissue, and can spread to healthy tissue.
+These types of lesions occur in the deeper tissue and can spread to healthy tissue.
 Cystic lesions can then result in a scar.
 Some types of skin are more prone to scarring than others.

 Collagen forms to help repair the damage to the skin.
 The formation of collagen is not always smooth and seamless, and collagen itself is what ultimately leaves the acne scar.
 The more deep, cystic lesions you have, the more scarring that takes place.